prebid/prebid.github.io/features/InterstitialAds.md

 * TOC
 {:toc}

-Interstitails ads are high engagement ads often placed at natural transition points of the user's experince, such as moving from one page to the next.
-Interstitial ads are generally center aligned overlaying user content, where the user is forced to close the ad to progress in their user experience to view content.
-Because the ad interupts the user's flow, marketers often pay a premium for such ads.
+Interstitails ads often placed at natural transition points of the user's experince, such as moving from one page to the next.
+Interstitial ads are generally center aligned overlaying user content.

 This document covers how to setup interstitial ad units.